harmony-one/x/progress/frank-egloff.md

+2024-02-15 Thu: Keep working on the [Human Protocol](https://github.com/harmony-one/human-protocol/pull/20) user interface, updating the welcome page look and feel.
+Refactored Topic's logo prefetch logic.
+Added the Nunito font and updated the Welcome and Messages route component's styling.

 2024-02-14 Wed: Worked on user interface improvements for the [Human Protocol](https://github.com/harmony-one/human-protocol/pull/18) project.
 Updated the Welcome route component by adding and grouping topics, changing topic container look and feel, and isSelected logic.

 2024-02-13 Tue: Worked on fixing the [Whisper demo](https://github.com/harmony-one/web-whisper.demo) to make it compatible with Chrome and Safari for mobile by updating codec handling for Safari and audio chunks logic.
 Here is a working [demo](https://webpage-whisper-demo.fly.dev/).